balmacefa/line_highlight_bookmark_vscode/README.md

 - context dependent bookmarks toggle
   - for single cursor mode - normal bookmark toggle is performed
   - for multi-cursor - bookmarks are set if there is at least one line without a bookmark.
 Otherwise bookmarks are unset
+- remove bookmarks inside multi-line selection on bookmark toggle.
+Works only for single multi-line selection

 ## Thank you!